ch-stark/keycloak-notes/blog.md

 ![Authentication Flow](images/05_authenticationflow.png)

+### Configure SSO for ACS

+with RHACS you can have multiple auth providers.. including OpenShift you can consume the OCP one and use what you already have.. or use another openid as you like for example
+you can configure OCP to use keycloak and configure ACS to use OCP oauth! fine.!! another option is to configure ACS to consume keycloak as auth provider, you will get the same result!

   6. Clients: Client config is probably the most important aspect of this workflow.
 There is a client created for each Spoke/Managed cluster and one associated with each Service such as ACS

   ![Clients](images/06_clientskeycloak.png)